What is Quantified Self?

 For a list of current and past projects, go the Learn How We Work section of this site.

 The Quantified Self community is supported by a team headquartered in the San Francisco Bay Area with key collaborators working in cities around the world including Portland, Amsterdam, Copenhagen, and Stockholm.
-Our work is funded through Article 27, a nonprofit whose mission is to create open tools and community resources for everyday science.
+Our work is funded through Article 27, a nonprofit whose mission is to support the human right to participate in science.
 If you share this aim, as a funder, developer, researcher, or community member, please get in touch.
 We are happy to talk about how we can help.